davidgs/OSPOEventsManager/docs/README.md

-# OSPO Events Manager Documentation
+# Events Manager Documentation

-Welcome to the comprehensive documentation for OSPO Events Manager!
+Welcome to the comprehensive documentation for Events Manager!

 ## Accessing the Documentation